 Nicole Maestas, MPP, PhD

-Nicole Maestas is associate professor of health care policy at Harvard Medical School; research associate of the National Bureau of Economic Research (NBER); and director of NBER’s Retirement and Disability Research Center.
+Nicole Maestas is the Margaret T. Morris Professor of Health Care Policy, Department of Health Care Policy, Harvard Medical School; research associate of the National Bureau of Economic Research (NBER); and director of NBER’s Retirement and Disability Research Center.
 She studies how the health and disability insurance systems affect individual economic behaviors, such as labor supply and the consumption of medical care.
-Maestas’s work has shown that the federal disability insurance system discourages employment by people with…
+Maestas’s work has shown that the federal disability…

 Ellis Monk, PhD